WhoIsFishie/SarCraft-Documentation/source/content/SarCraft/Seasons/Season 10/Season 10.md

 [[athphane]] would see the chat msgs and leave a ramark saying "bro tryna do the sql injection equivalent to minecraft"

 After numerous failed attempts, they eventually grew bored and moved on to other pursuits.
 But their experimentation hadn't gone unnoticed. [[FlameXode]], silently observing their efforts, took mental notes of their approach.

-Unlike his compatriots, he didn't abandon the pursuit - he merely waited for the right moment.
+> [!info] Declassified Information
+> Here's what really happened :
+>
+> 1. [[WhoIsFishie]] typed a command in chat to give everyone shulker shells
+> 2. [[FlameXode]] replied to this message, which triggered the command to actually work
+> 3. [[Perhaps]] noticed new shulker shells in his inventory and called [[WhoIsFishie]] about it
+> 4. [[WhoIsFishie]] checked his own inventory, found shells, and quickly deleted the command evidence from the group chat
+> 5. Everyone would stop trying to exploit in the chat
+> 6. [[WhoIsFishie]] called [[Buhkiru]] about their discovery
+> 7. The three players had a secret Telegram call and agreed to keep quiet about the shells
+> 8. They hid the shells inside bundles to avoid detection
+> 9. These bundles were then hidden in secret stashes across the map

 ### Race To Ender Chest